dridi/libvmod-querystring/README.rst

 DESCRIPTION
 ===========

-Varnish multi-purpose vmod for URI query-string manipulation.
+Varnish multipurpose vmod for URI query-string manipulation.
 Can be used to normalize for instance request URLs or Location response headers in various ways.
 It is recommended to at least clean incoming request URLs (removing empty query-strings), all other functions do the cleaning.